Nano Labs (NYSEARCA:NA) Stock Price Down 0.9%

-Nano Labs Ltd (NYSEARCA:NA – Get Rating) shares traded down 0.9% during mid-day trading on Wednesday .
+Shares of Nano Labs Ltd (NYSEARCA:NA – Get Rating) were down 0.9% on Wednesday .
 The stock traded as low as $1.02 and last traded at $1.05.
-38,972 shares changed hands during trading, a decline of 81% from the average session volume of 207,286 shares.
+Approximately 38,972 shares changed hands during mid-day trading, a decline of 81% from the average daily volume of 207,286 shares.
 The stock had previously closed at $1.06.

 Institutional Investors Weigh In On Nano Labs